lemayian23/E-commerce/doc/cla/individual/ericqdev.md

 Kenya, 2023-06-23

-I hereby agree to the terms of the Odoo Individual Contributor License Agreement v1.0.
+I hereby agree to the terms of the ecommerce Individual Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this